Courses

 Instructor: Prof. Dr. Tarık Oğuzlu

-Course Description: This course is designed as an introduction to current issues in international politics that appear to have a great impact on the dynamics of peace and cooperation across the globe.
-The goal is to help students engage in various issues on global agenda from conceptual, theoretical, political and practical perspectives.
+This course is designed as an introduction to current issues in international politics that appear to have a great impact on the dynamics of peace and cooperation across the globe.
+The goal is to help students engage in various issues on the global agenda from conceptual, theoretical, political, and practical perspectives.
 Making sense of today’s international environment in light of key issues concerning humanity is a vital task.

-Prerequisites, if any: Desire to enhance knowledge and to improve critical thinking skills on international politics.
+Prerequisites, if any: Desire to enhance knowledge and improve critical thinking skills in international politics.

 Course Materials: Readings will be shared with students.